Flights disrupted at Thomas Cook's Nordic arm as it battles to survive

-COPENHAGEN/HELSINKI, Sept 25 (Reuters) - Some flights operated by Thomas Cook’s Nordic business have been cancelled or delayed as the subsidiary battles to survive the collapse of its parent company earlier this week.
+COPENHAGEN/HELSINKI (Reuters) - Several flights operated by Thomas Cook’s Nordic business have been canceled or delayed as the subsidiary battles to survive the collapse of its parent company earlier this week.

 “When you remove a subsidiary from its parent company as brutally as it happened Sunday night, there will be some loose ends afterwards,” said Spies spokeswoman Lisbeth Nedergaard.